matthamil/labeler/README.md

+# WIP

+This action, while published to the Marketplace, is a WIP.
+Expect buggy behavior for now.

 # @matthamil/labeler

 GitHub action that can automatically add `default-labels` to Issues and Pull Requests if a label with a specific prefix (`required-label-prefix`) is not present.